On hedging inflation with gold

 Without going into every single detail of the various aspects of their research, they — for all intents and purposes — come back with little to no evidence that gold is a compelling hedge whatsoever against any type of inflation.

-I n the end, one may choose to hold gold for some alternate reason, perhaps most wisely because its performance often correlates poorly with the performance of other asset classes such as equities and bonds, and this is appealing for those wishing to form a well-balanced investment portfolio.
+I n the end, one may choose to hold gold for some alternate reason, perhaps most wisely because its performance often correlates poorly with the performance of other asset classes such as equities and bonds.
+This is appealing for those wishing to form a well-balanced and diversified investment portfolio.

 Forget about predictably hedging inflation, though.
 There are better ways to attain that objective.
 The argument that the yellow precious metal will consistently do the trick is fools’ gold.